dot-enny/code-wars/README.md

 # code-wars
-code wars solutions that i had on my local
+some code wars solutions that i still had saved on my local